 All Levels - Whether you're taking your first steps into the world of wellness or have navigated its vast expanse for years, our 'All Levels' retreats are meticulously crafted for every facet of your journey.
 These retreats seamlessly merge the essentials with advanced wisdom, offering a spectrum of experiences that cater to both beginners eager for foundational insights and seasoned practitioners yearning for a refresh or deeper exploration.
 Engage at your unique pace, revel in diverse learning atmospheres, and embrace the unity of shared passions and pursuits.
 As you immerse yourself, you'll be guided and inspired by our exceptional coaches, ensuring every moment is a step towards enhancing and celebrating your personal wellness voyage.

-Do you have a minimum and maximum age to attend a retreat?
+Is there a minimum or maximum age requirement to attend a retreat?

 The most important consideration when undertaking any physical activity is to understand what your body is capable of.
-We most certainly do not want our Questers to be doing something that may cause injury or push themselves if regular physical activity is not their normal routine.
+We most certainly do not want our Questers to do anything that may cause injury, especially if regular physical activity is not their normal routine.

-Our yoga, pilates and fitness Coaches will provide modifications for your practice to ensure you are only doing what feels right for your body today.
-In this way you can monitor the level of effort and relaxation you put into each activity and take on more when your body is comfortable and less when you are feeling challenged.
+Our yoga, pilates and fitness Coaches may provide modifications for your practice to ensure you are only doing what feels right for your body today.
+This way you can monitor the level of effort and relaxation you put into each activity and take on more when your body is comfortable and less when you are feeling challenged.
 We encourage you to listen to your body and take control of your physical growth at the level you are comfortable with.

 We suggest that young adults 12 and up would be the minimum age to attend a retreat so they have a good understanding of what they are physically capable of and the maturity to process the theory content.
 But if you are the responsible guardian/parent of a child that would benefit from one of our retreats and are happy to provide adult supervision while they are learning, we will leave that decision to you.